Girls Who Code

 What are the dates for the upcoming session?

-The classes will be held on September 11 - November 20.
+Fall classes will be held from September 10th to November 19th.

 How old do I have to be to apply?

-We are looking for Middle and High Schoolers in the Southern Tier as well as the following regions: Central New York, Finger Lakes, Western New York, Capital Region and North Country.
+We are looking for Middle and High Schoolers in the Southern Tier that can commute to the Binghamton University campus.

 How will classes be run?

-With pre recorded videos by our teaching instructors, students come virtually to class ready to answer some prompts, crack some fun coding challenges and eventually team up to create impactful projects!
-By participating, you're in the loop to receive some awesome perks, obtain soft and hard skills and be part of the sisterhood that is changing the game.
+All of our classes are live, hosted by our teaching instructors.
+Students come to class ready to answer some prompts, crack some fun coding challenges, and eventually team up to create impactful projects!
+By participating, you're in the loop to receive some awesome perks, obtain soft and hard skills, and be part of the sisterhood that is changing the game.